How the Flexible Furlough Scheme Works

 From July, people will be able to return to work without losing any money.
 They can work any amount of time and any shift pattern, but while at work they should receive the full wage.

 For example, if you bring an employee back for a couple of days a week, you will still need to pay them in full for those days.
-However, the Government will cover 80% of their remaining wages.
+However, the Government will cover 80% of their remaining wages through the flexible furlough scheme.

 Devil in the detail